precice/precice.github.io/content/docs/configuration/basics/configuration-basics.md

 <m2n:sockets acceptor="MySolver1" connector="MySolver2" />
 ```

-Read more about the [communication configuration](configuration-communication.html).
+Read more about the [communication configuration](configuration-communication.html), or see the full [configuration reference](configuration-xml-reference.html).

 ## 5. Coupling scheme